 Burials and burial grounds

-Burial grounds (cemeteries) are the responsibility of the local authorities.
-Many of them are operated by local authorities who appoint a registrar or caretaker for each of their burial grounds to manage the sale of plots in that site, and in some cases to maintain the burial ground.
-Parishes operate some burial grounds, while local groups also operate burial grounds.
+Burial grounds (cemeteries) are the responsibility of the local authority.
+Many of them are operated by local authorities who appoint a registrar or caretaker to manage the sale of plots.
+Parishes and local groups also operate burial grounds.
 If you want to purchase a burial plot, you can contact your local authority to get contact details.
-However, many funeral directors offer to handle the purchase of burial plots as part of their package of funeral services.

 All burials must be registered with the local authority and the location of the grave noted.
 This is done by the people who manage the graveyard.